hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is considered good practice and sometimes even important, to clean up temporary data before ending a script.
-A simple way – which will not cover all cases, though – could be to store all created temporary files in a variable and remove them all before exiting the script: ::
+A simple way - which will not cover all cases, though - could be to store all created temporary files in a variable and remove them all before exiting the script: ::

     #! /bin/sh
-    ALL_TEMPFILES=””     # store a list of all temporary files here
+    ALL_TEMPFILES=""     # store a list of all temporary files here

     TEMPFILE1=`mktemp`
-    ALL_TEMPFILES=”$ALL_TEMPFILES $TEMPFILE1”
+    ALL_TEMPFILES="$ALL_TEMPFILES $TEMPFILE1"

     TEMPFILE2=`mktemp`
-    ALL_TEMPFILES=”$ALL_TEMPFILES $TEMPFILE2”
+    ALL_TEMPFILES="$ALL_TEMPFILES $TEMPFILE2"

     [... process, process, process ...]

-    rm –f $ALL_TEMPFILES
+    rm -f $ALL_TEMPFILES
     exit